pass-pass-pass/computer_vision/README.md

-# for-html-website
-this is a project
+this is a personal project about computer vision where I would mainly use python/opencv to achieve functionalities.